-.
-Who should receive support?
+1. Who should receive support?

 Key to making a support program work is the choice of initial support recipients.
-With this in mind Working Team 2 considered a number of possible applicants, but agreed that the initial focus should be on finding a relatively limited and easily identifiable set of potential applicants which would be non-controversial to support.
-Based on these criteria, and aer the review of the comments, the Working Group recommendeds the following:
+With this in mind it is agreed that the initial focus should be on finding a relatively limited identifiable set of potential applicants that would be not controversial of support.
+The main criteria for eligibility should be need.
+An applicant would not be selected for support unless the need criteria is met.
+Based on these criteria, and per review of the comments, the WG recommends the following:

 a.
 At least in the initial/pilot phase, target support to ethnic and linguistic communities (e.g. the Hausa community, Quechua speakers, Tamil speakers).
 These potential applicants have the benefits of being relatively well defined as groups, and pass the test of being generally non-controversial.
 Such communities already have a history of recognition at ICANN and facilitating community on the web is one of ICANN’s core values.